Asynoo/HotelBooking_Clean_Async/HotelBooking.ProgramGraph/README.md

 # White-box Analysis Using DD-Path Graphs

-In the corrected graphs, sequential statements (linear code without branching) are grouped into single nodes.
+In the provided graphs, sequential statements (linear code without branching) are grouped into single nodes.
 This is the standard DD-path representation: each node represents a process block, and edges connect decision nodes, forming the complete DD-path structure.

 ## 1. DD-Paths for FindAvailableRoom